karthik-44/WaterUsagePrediction/README.md

 ## Regression

-Linear
-Lasso
-Ridge
-ElasticNet
-Random Forest Regressor

-Attributes from both the Meter and Weather data were considered.
+- Attributes from both the Meter and Weather data were considered.
-Removed the temporal component (DATE) for the Regression Analysis and split the dataset for training and testing.
+- Removed the temporal component (DATE) for the Regression Analysis and split the dataset for training and testing.
-Initially implemented Linear Regression along with the penalized variations and found the statistically significant variables.
+- Initially implemented Linear Regression along with the penalized variations(Linear, Lasso, Ridge, ElasticNet) and found the statistically significant variables.
-Random Forest Regression with default settings gave a slight improvement in the performance.
+- Random Forest Regression with default settings gave a slight improvement in the performance.
-Tuned hyperparameter of the Random Forest model with 5-fold cross validation by using RandomizedSearchCV, GridSearchCV.
+- Tuned hyperparameter of the Random Forest model with 5-fold cross validation by using RandomizedSearchCV, GridSearchCV.
-Hyperparameters considered : n_estimators, max_features, max_depth, min_samples_split, min_samples_leaf, bootstrap.
+- **Hyperparameters considered** : n_estimators, max_features, max_depth, min_samples_split, min_samples_leaf, bootstrap.

-Regression Results image
+### Results

 ![alt text](./images/regression_results.png)

-Top 5 features

 ![alt text](./images/top5_features.png)